Home/Blog/Lifestyle/Yoga/Yoga for Diabetes: 6 Essential Yoga Poses for Diabetes Patient

 2. Keep the legs comfortable & apart.
 Let your feet & knees relax completely, and your toes face the sides.

-3. Place your arms alongside.
-Little spread apart from your body.
+3. Place your arms on the side a little away from your body.
 Keep your palms open and face the sky.

 4. Divert the attention to various body parts and relax your entire body.